Adlène Guedioura: International career

 Guedioura received his first international recognition when he was included in Algeria's preliminary squad for the 2010 World Cup.
 He made his international debut on 28 May 2010 in a 0–3 defeat to the Republic of Ireland, before being confirmed in the final squad for the tournament in South Africa.
 He appeared as a substitute in all three of Algeria's group games during the competition – against Slovenia, England and the United States – where the team finished bottom of their group.

 On 3 September 2010, Guedioura scored the equalizer in a 1–1 home draw with Tanzania in a 2012 African Cup of Nations qualifier, enabling the team to achieve their first point of the campaign as well as his first international goal.
 Ultimately Algeria failed to qualify for those finals, but Guedioura was selected for three squads which did qualify successfully, in 2013, 2017 and 2019, finishing the latter as continental champions with Guedioura named in the 'team of the tournament'.

 Personal life

 Guedioura is the son of former Algerian international striker, Nacer Guedioura.
-His younger brother Nabil Guedioura is also a footballer who played for the Crystal Palace U21 development team and at amateur level in France.
+His younger brother Nabil is also a footballer who played for the Crystal Palace U21 development team and at amateur level in France.
 Guedioura is Muslim.

+On 14 January 2024, his brother Arslane who played for Moulon Bourges died from a car accident, along with his teammate Axel Salhi, at the age of 26.